Explore the Area

 Closer to home the tiny settlement of Glenholm has been inhabited for many centuries.
 Nearby are the churchyard and ruins of the old parish Church.
 Within the cemetary is the private burial ground of the Tweedie family.
 The glen abounds with evidence of ancient settlements and an iron age fort overlooking Glenholm is of particular interest.

 For more historical information about the Glenholm parish you might wish to visit the GENUKI (UK and Ireland Genealogy site) entry.
-A book describing the history of Glenholm, and many of the historical features found in the immediate area, is available from the Glenholm Gift Shop.

 While Edinburgh, just thirty miles away, is the place for arts and entertainment, nearby Biggar does host the Biggar puppet theatre.
 Run by International Purves Puppets this Victorian puppet theatre seats 100.
 In addition to plays, the theatre has a museum and gives guided tours, courses and workshops.